Deployment

 Building the Docker Image

-You can skip this step by using the prebuilt Docker image mstoer/cluster-storage-demo:1.1.0.
+You can skip this step by using the prebuilt Docker image mstoer/cluster-hibernate-cache-demo:1.0.0.

 |